Whiting Williams: Later career (1918–1960)

 Williams transformed his approach in 1931 from working for a single company or client to sending reports on labor conditions to a number of industrialists as a mass news service.
 These reports often considered the way in which management could placate industrial unrest and avoid other struggles within the workplace.
 Williams argued for an increased emphasis on individualism and consistently and vigorously opposed the New Deal and the Congress of Industrial Organizations (CIO) in the following years.
 At the same time, he gained national fame as a respected lecturer.
 The groups he addressed varied in size from the local Rotary clubs to business conferences and graduate business schools.

 Williams was a consultant on labor relations, personnel management, and public relations for several large businesses and spent the duration of his career lecturing about his experiences for several graduate schools including Harvard, Dartmouth, and Case Western Reserve University, until he retired at age 90.
 In 1940, he became a member of the National Panel of Arbitrators.
 In addition, he was a member of the Cosmos Club in Washington, D.C. as well as the Union Club of Cleveland.
 Meanwhile in Cleveland, he was a trustee of both Hiram House and the School of Art.

 All the while, Williams continued writing articles.
-Williams continued working into the 1960s, the ninth decade of his life.
+Williams also continued working into the 1960s, the ninth decade of his life.

 He was the subject of a biography by Daniel Wren in 1987.
 His collected papers are in the Western Reserve Historical Society.

 Personal life

 Williams married Caroline Harter in 1906.
 They had two children, Carol R. and Harter Whiting.
 Williams faced two major tragedies in his personal life.
 In 1932 his daughter Carol, who was a talented musician, was killed in a mysterious explosion in Cleveland Heights.
 Soon thereafter, in 1938 his wife, Caroline, died.
 Williams found strength in his son, Harter, and married Dorothy Rogers in September 1941.

-Williams was buried in Shelby, OH.
+Williams died in Cleveland on April 14, 1975, and was buried in Shelby, Ohio.